-Main Roads recommends that traffic management records be securely stored for a period of not less than seven (7) years from the date of completion of the works.
+Main Roads recommends that traffic management written records (i.e. TMP and daily diary) be securely stored for a period of not less than seven (7) years from the date of completion of the works.
 The Authorised Body that grants approval to a Traffic Management Plan should keep a copy of the approved Traffic Management Plan and any daily records of their supervisory staff that capture the on-going implementation of the Traffic Management Plan.